tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/POST Object restore_intl_en.md

 #### Versioning

-If versioning is enabled, you can use the `versionId` parameter in your request to specify the ID of the version to restore.
+If versioning is enabled, you can use the `versionId` parameter in your request to specify the ID of the version to be restored.
 If this parameter is not specified, the latest version will be restored.

 ## Request